TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Curbside Delivery: Lift-Gate Service
+Curbside (We Unload)

-Our Lift-Gate service features a skilled delivery team that will unload the item(s) from the delivery truck and lower it to the curb outside your home.
+A skilled delivery team will unload the item(s) from the delivery truck and lower it to the curb outside your home.
 You will be responsible for further transport beyond that point.
 We recommend asking a family member or friend for an extra hand.

 *   Appointment Scheduling: The delivery partner will call you to arrange a date and 4-hour appointment window once your item(s) arrive at the local terminal.
 *   Signature Required: Yes
 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Front Door: Drop-Off
+Front Door Drop Off (No Signature Required)

-Our Front Door: Drop-Off offers an extra set of hands.
+Our Front Door Drop-Off service offers an extra set of hands.
 A skilled delivery team will unload the item(s) from the truck and take it to the first available dry area outside your home (front door, porch, or garage).
 You will then be responsible for further transport beyond that point.

 *   Appointment Scheduling: You will be notified of your delivery date and 4-hour appointment window via email once your item(s) arrive at the local terminal.
 The delivery terminal's contact information will be included in case you need to reschedule your delivery.
 *   Signature Required: No. You are not required to be present to accept the delivery.
 Your item(s) will be left in the first available dry area, as long as the delivery team determines the area is safe and secure
 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Inside Delivery: Entryway
+Inside Entryway

-Inside Delivery takes Front Door even further.
-For our Entryway option, a skilled delivery team will bring the item(s) inside your home and place it in the immediate entryway.
+Inside Entryway service takes your items even further.
+A skilled delivery team will bring the item(s) inside your home and place it in the immediate entryway.

 *   Appointment Scheduling: The delivery partner will call you to arrange a date and 4-hour appointment window once your item(s) arrives at the local terminal.
 *   Signature Required: Yes
 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Inside Delivery: Room of Choice
+Room of Choice

-Our Room of Choice option features a skilled delivery team that will bring your item(s) inside, and place it in the room of your choosing.\*
+Our less-sweat method, the Room of Choice option features a skilled delivery team that will bring your item(s) inside, and place it in the room of your choosing.\*

 \*Upstairs carrying limit of two flights of stairs (up to 15 steps each)